-On a more practical level, knowledge of standards like ISO 45001 and ISO 14001 will be an important core competency.
-According to career expert Zippia, it’s one of the top EHS manager skills based on the percentage of resumes it appeared on.
+On a more practical level, knowledge of environmental management will be an important core competency.
+According to career expert Zippia, it’s the top EHS manager skill today based on the percentage of resumes it appeared on.

-More and more companies are choosing to implement ISO management systems, whether to satisfy contractual obligations or as part of a voluntary initiative.
-As a result, they’ll be looking for employees who can plan and launch an ISO program, monitor performance, drive continuous improvement, and act as a liason to facility managers, employees, and vendors.
+More and more companies are choosing to implement ESG initiatives, whether to satisfy compliance obligations or as part of a voluntary initiative.
+A huge part of this will be the 'E' in ESG, which stands for 'environment'.
+As a result, these companies will be looking for employees who can plan and manage environmental programs, monitor performance, drive continuous improvement, and act as a liason to facility managers, employees, and suppliers.

 7. Compliance risk management